johnbillion/wp_mail/readme.md

                Return false from send_core_update_notification_email filter

 ### Full log of background update results

+Only sent when you are using a development version of WordPress.

     To:        Site admin on a single site installation, Network admin on Multisite
     From:      WordPress <wordpress@host>